NOAA-GSL/EAGLE/README.md

 ### Config Realization

 EAGLE YAML configs contain a variety of Jinja2 expressions that are normally resolved by the various pipeline steps at run time.
-Sometimes it can be helpful to resolve these references ("realize" the config in `uwtools` terms) in advance, to get a better unerstanding of the final configuration parameters.
+Sometimes it can be helpful to resolve these references ("realize" the config in `uwtools` terms) in advance, to get a better understanding of the final configuration parameters.
 To do so, run:

 ``` bash
 make realize config=eagle.yaml